chenweigao/vueblog/docs/blog/Backend/linux_os.md

 current_plugins_version=$(dpkg -s picoscenes-plugins-demo-rxsbroadcaster-chronos | grep Version | sed 's/Version: //g')
 ```

-This is a basic use of sed, `sed 's/Version: //g'` means that a select :
+This is a basic use of sed, `sed 's/Version: //g'` means that a select:

 ``` shell
 Version: 18.0406.2333